Saint-Nazaire: Sinking of the Lancastria

 On 17 June 1940 an estimated 9,000 British Army soldiers were embarked aboard the Clyde-built cruise liner, later converted to troopship, RMS Lancastria, which was attacked and sunk by German Junkers Ju 88 bombers, mainly from Kampfgeschwader 30, taking with her around 4,000 victims.
 This is the worst disaster in British maritime history and the worst loss of life for British forces in the whole of World War II.
 Winston Churchill banned all news coverage of the disaster on learning of it and it remains largely forgotten by history.
 A Lancastria memorial is located near the U-boat pens in Saint-Nazaire.

 Miracle of Saint-Nazaire

 The ball turret gunner of an American B-17F bomber fell 20000 ft onto the glass roof of the train station, even though his parachute had been destroyed by German flak while still in his plane.
-The US airman, called Alan Magee, survived the fall.
+The US airman, Alan Magee, survived the fall.
 A German military surgeon was able to save his nearly severed arm.
-Although there is no evidence to support it, the airman credits his survival to a prayer to his preferred deity, which he calls "the Almighty", as he recovered consciousness during his fall.
+The airman credited his survival to a prayer to God as he recovered consciousness during his fall.